org-zpr/zpr-rfcs/RFCs/src/15-ZPL-Overview.md

 - date: {year: 2025, month: 9, day: 3}
   author: [MK]
   changes:
   - In section 4.1, explain how `on` works and update examples.
   - Remove "through" keyword.
-  - Rewrite a load balancer statement.
+  - Rewrite a load balancer statement allowing services to appear to the left of "to access".
 ...

 # Introduction